Eileen Merriman's novel Pieces of You published by Penguin Random House NZ and Penguin UK

 Greg Hall's novel Good Sons - A novel of the Great War published by Mary Egan publishing

-Leanne Radojkovich's short story collection First Fox published by Emma Press (Leanne is a graduate of the fore-runner to our 30 Week Fiction course)
+Leanne Radojkovich's short story collection First Fox published by Emma Press UK (Leanne is a graduate of the fore-runner to our 30 Week Fiction course)

 Emma Vere-Jones' children's book The Wetter the Better published by Duck Creek Press

 Gina Cole's short fiction published in Jan 2017 issue of NZ Listener

 Heidi North-Bailey won the Hachette / NZ Society of Authors Trans-Tasman mentorship

 Eileen Merriman was a prize-winner in the national Sunday Star Times Short Story Award for the third year in a row

 Kay Shacklock's The Piano Lesson and Ten Guitars were published in Flash Fiction 2 & Standing By anthologies.

 Lindy Davis' non-fiction title Key to the Cove published